isabhiii/isabhiii/README.md

 #### Uprising Data analyst | Data Scientist
 I'm Abhishek from India, and I do Programming.
 I am currently student and I really enjoy learning new technologies and visualisation libraries.
 My work is in repositories.
 Feel free to check and ask queries.

-## Skills and Experience:
+## Skills and Experience: (In order of expertise)

+* EXCEL (Power Query, Slicer, Data Cleaning)
+* MYSQL
-* Machine Learning
+* Tableau
 * PYTHON (Numpy, Pandas, OpenCV, Matplotlib, Seaborn, Plotly, Cufflink for 3D plotting)
 * POWER BI
-* EXCEL (Power Query, Slicer, Data Cleaning)
-* MYSQL
+* Machine Learning

 - 📫 How to reach me: kananiabhishek99@gmail.com